JackPlowman/development-ideas/IDEAS.md

 ### GitHub Branch Analysis GitHub Action

 - Create a GitHub Action that analyses the branch and creates a report

+### Detect project technologies and list all currently used in active repositories

+- Create a GitHub Action that analyses the repositories and creates a report with the technologies used

 ## Started Ideas